rahmanii0/Flutter-FlashChat-App/README.md

 # flash

-A new Flutter project For GroupChatiing .
+A new Flutter project For GroupChatiing Using Flutter and FireBase Services.

 ## Getting Started